Vccccc/mynote/gdb/gdb-tutorial.md

 Example.
 Set a breakpoint at the beginning of main.
 	>(gdb) b main
 2. Set a breakpoint at a line of the current file during debugging.
 Example.
-Set a breakpoint at line 35 while in file t.cpp.
+Set a breakpoint at line 35 while in file printch.cpp.
 	>(gdb) b 35
 3. Set a breakpoint at the beginning of a class member function.
 Example.
 Set a breakpoint at the beginning of member function erase of the class list.